 It has been established that deficiencies in zinc and vitamin A have an impact on immune function.
 However, in the United States, actual deficiencies in either substance are very rare.
 In addition, both can have side effects if taken in too-high doses.

 Other popular vitamins or supplements that are sometimes said to have an impact on the flu include elderberry extracts and vitamin C. While Dr. Fugh-Berman has seen no reliable research indicating that these are effective, she does say that both are harmless if taken in recommended doses.

-Both the Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) warn consumers to be very cautious about products claiming to prevent, treat, or cure the flu.
-They say you should be especially careful about pills, air filtration devices, and cleaning agents that claim to kill the virus.
-For a list of fraudulent products, go to the FDA website.
+Both the Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) warn consumers to be very cautious about products claiming to prevent, treat or cure the flu.
+They say you should be especially careful about pills, air filtration devices and cleaning agents that claim to kill the virus.
+For more information about fraudulent products, go to the FDA website.

 The consensus of the doctors interviewed for this article is that dietary supplements have not been shown to prevent the flu or lessen its symptoms and that they should not be used in place of regular medical care.
 If you have flu symptoms, don’t postpone going to see a doctor while you see if these treatments work.
 If you do decide to take a supplement, discuss it with your doctor first to make sure that it doesn’t have any side effects or interact with the drugs you are taking.

 The take-home message is that people with RA or other types of inflammatory arthritis need to be especially vigilant during flu season.
 “Every person with RA needs to know that they are higher risk for both flu and bad outcomes [from flu],” said Dr. Cush.
 “That is why it is important to take the suggested measures to ward it off as best they can.”